-I’m so excited to finally share this post with you all since juicing was what started me on eating consciously, shopping responsibly, and living in a way that’s more connected to the natural world.
-It’s was my way of getting back to basics and becoming more connected to the mind, body, and soul.
-All though it was once confined to the earth smelling health food stores, local co-ops, or the rare vegetarian restaurant; juicing has now hit mainstream America.
+I’m so excited to finally share this post with you all since juicing was what started me on this path to eating consciously, shopping responsibly, and living in a way that’s more connected to the natural world.
+Although it was once confined to the earth-smelling health food stores, local co-ops, or the rare vegetarian restaurant; juicing has now hit mainstream America.
 I am so excited that it is finally getting the recognition it deserves.
-In this post, Beginner’s Guide To Juicing, I will give you a rundown of how and why adding juices to your diet can and will benefit you.
-It will also include a step by step how-to guide, in addition to some of our favorite juice recipes.
+In this post, Beginner’s Guide To Juicing, I will give you a rundown of how and why adding juices to your diet can benefit you.
+It will also include a step-by-step how-to guide, in addition to some of our favorite juice recipes and a 3-Day Juice Cleanse!
 Once you know the basics of getting started, it will be easy to apply it in your daily life.

 - What is juicing?

 - How can juicing benefit my overall health?